TreeEncoding Module

 along its root-to-leg path.
 Paired legs give the two Majoranas

-- Balanced ternary tree: achieves O(log₃ n) Pauli weight (optimal)
+- Balanced ternary tree: O(log₃ n) Pauli weight via the path-based method

 Types